MickLesk/Proxmox_DEV/.github/ISSUE_TEMPLATE/bug_report.md

         - Prior to submitting, kindly search the closed issues to check if the problem you are reporting has already been addressed and resolved.
 If you come across a closed issue that pertains to your problem, please leave a comment on that issue instead of creating a new one.
         - If the default Linux distribution is not adhered to, script support will be discontinued.
         - When encountering the error message `[ERROR] in line 23: exit code *: while executing command "$@" > /dev/null 2>&1`, make sure to run the script in verbose mode to accurately determine the underlying issue.
-        - For suggestions, questions or feature/script requests, please share them in the [Discussions section.](https://github.com/community-scripts/ProxmoxVE/discussions)
+        - For suggestions, questions, or feature/script requests, please share them in the [Discussions section.](https://github.com/community-scripts/ProxmoxVE/discussions)
   - type: input
     id: guidelines
     attributes: